oualidbouh/potajaime_front/README.md

 ```
 Si la commande échoue avec ce message d'erreur :
 ````
 The version of powershell currently installed on this host is less than the required minimum version.
 Please upgrade or installed the installed version of powershell to the minimum required version and run the command again

   Installed version : N/A
   Miinimum required version : 3
 ````

-Alors de ce cas pense à télécharger la version de 4.6.1 de .NET pour pallier à ce problème.
+Alors de ce cas pense à télécharger et installer la version de 4.5 de .NET pour pallier à ce problème.